minecraftforum/documents/rules/rules.md

 ## Off-Topic

 Stay on topic when posting on the forums.
-Going off topic is not allowed
+Going off topic is not allowed.

 > Moderators should remove the post(s) that are off topic and issue an Off-Topic warning to the violating member(s).